Skip to main content

 What is enum?

 You can think of enum as const but with the type you want.
 It doesn't need to be strictly either number or string.
-In this case PROFILE can only be either 'profile-type-i' or 'profile-type-o'.
+In this case PROFILE_TYPE can only be either 'profile-type-i' or 'profile-type-o'.
 Later on you'll see why this is more useful than having it as const.

 export * from './component.js'